Canada’s Liberal Party wins election dominated by Trump’s trade war

 The result marks a stunning turnaround for the Liberals, which earlier this year trailed the Conservative Party, led by Pierre Poilievre, by more than 20 points in opinion polls.

-While Poilievre had hoped to capitalise on the widespread unpopularity of former Prime Minister Justin Trudeau, Trump’s return to the White House prompted a surge in patriotic sentiment in Canada and galavanised voters around the incumbent government.
+While Poilievre had hoped to capitalise on the widespread unpopularity of former Prime Minister Justin Trudeau, Trump’s return to the White House prompted a surge in patriotic sentiment in Canada and galvanised voters around the incumbent government.

 In the weeks leading up to the vote, the Conservatives’ lead evaporated and the Liberals entered the election as clear favourites.